 As a kid, I was the only person in my class that ate this for breakfast, I suppose maybe it was just a cultural difference.
 Boy, how I wanted my parents to buy me Fruit Loops, good thing they didn’t!
-The Russian way to prepare Mannaya Kasha adds salt, sugar and butter at the end.
+The Russian way to prepare Mannaya Kasha adds a pinch of salt, sugar and butter at the end.
 You end up with a semi-sweet, slightly salty breakfast kasha.
 I always add 2 teaspoons of brown sugar, which gives it a caramelised flavor.
 My son loves it so much that this is the first meal he learned how to cook on the stove by himself.

 - 3 cups milk